By treating violence as a public health issue, UChicago Medicine trauma experts seek to transform care on Chicago’s South Side.

 “It’s very easy for us as trauma surgeons to just operate on people, take care of them in the ICU, and leave it at that,” says Jennifer Cone, a Chicago native who completed her surgical fellowship at Los Angeles County Medical Center.
 “But that’s not fixing anything when we get the same patients in over and over.”

 Military veteran Kenneth Wilson agrees.
-“My entire surgical career I’ve struggled with the fact that we’ve gotten very good at fixing the physiology as a consequence of trauma—and often pat ourselves on the back—but we’ve never tackled the psychology of what gets you into that situation.”
+“My entire surgical career I’ve struggled with the fact that we’ve gotten very good at fixing the physiology as a consequence of trauma—and often pat ourselves on the back—but we’ve never tackled the psychology of what gets you into

 Over the past two decades, local leaders have fought hard to bring adult trauma care to the South Side and to the University.
 The outcry reached fever pitch in August 2010 when Damian Turner, an 18-year-old activist, was gunned down in a drive-by shooting several blocks from the UChicago Medicine campus.
 Paramedics took him to the nearest adult trauma center, more than nine miles away.
 According to news reports, he was pronounced dead about 90 minutes after the shooting.